 If you’re ever ordering post bases… (and how I learned about the rough sawn dimensions being different from dimensional posts, like green treated ones) The post bases will be either regular 8 x 8 bases for dimensional lumber, which really isn’t 8 x 8… that means a true 8 x 8 like these rough sawn post are, won’t fit in those regular bases.
 You have to order post bases to fit rough sawn posts… they really are 8 x 8.
 Confusing isn’t it?!

 I determined the size and shape of the front porch based on a few things.
 First, I had to carefully dissect what on the house facade was quality and worth keeping, or at least considering keeping and what was not.

-The brick on the front, though the shape of the individual brick is a bit oblong for a true Colonial Revival, (the style we’re trying to go for with the renovation) still is quality built and worth keeping.
+The brick on the front, though the shape of the individual brick is a bit oblong for a true Colonial Revival Cottage style, (my design goal) it is quality built and worth keeping.

 In the planning of the front porch, my contractor and I brainstormed all sorts of scenarios (including removing some or all of that brick ledge) my final design carefully includes the entire brick facade inside the porch, defining this whole area.

 For the depth of the porch, I knew I wanted the part over the stairs to jut out more than the rest of the porch, so once that depth was determined by coming off the front ledges, and ending before the existing sidewalk, then the large porch area was set back from there, and viola! the porch size was designed.